brandonmchin/CodePath/README.md

 Some of which include retaining the submitted values when returning to the page after the form has been submitted.
 I handled this by using PHP to populate the values with session variables if they were set.
 That way, when the user submits a value to the form, the value is stored in a session variable, which is then assigned to the inputs.

 Another challenge I encountered was indicating the appropriate form errors.
 I did this by using a type of error flagging, which involves having a session variable for the error and using an integer value to indicate the type of error that was found.
-For example, the error variable is iniitally set to 0, meaning no error, and if the form is submitted without a value in the subtotal textbox, error is set to -1.
+For example, the error variable is initially set to 0, meaning no error, and if the form is submitted without a value in the subtotal textbox, error is set to -1.
 Now, when we return to the page, the value of error is checked, and the appropriate responses are performed.

 ## License